Some dog owners notice that their pet has a nasty habit – eating poop. The good news is that there are a variety of natural solutions to manage it.

 But, this phase tends to be temporary, and your puppy will eventually become used to it independently.

 If the dog is eating its own poop, there aren’t many things that could go wrong.

 However, eating the feces of other animals is a different story, and your pet could contract parasites and/or infectious diseases.
 In addition, it is at risk of eating any residual medication that another pet might have consumed.

 Do I need to punish a dog for eating feces?

-Punishments can create fear in your dog, and can make it feel anxious.
-Disciplining a dog from eating the feces or for any other problems will not solve them, but usually makes them more difficult.
+Punishments can create fear in your dog and make it feel anxious.
+Disciplining a dog from eating the feces or any other problems will not solve them but usually makes them more difficult.

-If you reward your dog with treats after it has poop, and it is satisfied, it will not want to return to its bad habit.
+If you reward your dog with treats after poop and is satisfied, it will not want to return to its nasty habit.

 If you are a dog owner, and you want to stop poop eating problem, try the listed methods:

 - go to your veterinarian to identify any health problems;

 - remove any pet poop as soon as you can;